 XB FALCON: THE LAST GT

 The restyled XB Falcon debuted in September 1973, retaining the XA’s body shell, but sporting a new front-end treatment that added 3 inches (76 mm) to its overall length.
 Mechanical changes were minor; the two-barrel 250 cu. in.
-(4,102 cc) six was dropped and an all-synchro three-speed gearbox and front disc brakes finally became standard on low-end models.
+(4,102 cc) six was dropped and the optional V8 engines were both made in Geelong rather than imported from the U.S. An all-synchro three-speed gearbox and front disc brakes finally became standard on low-end models.
 The additional equipment was some consolation for buyers suffering sticker shock.
 A base Falcon sedan now started at AU$3,236 (about US$4,600), up almost AU$500 from a comparable XA, while the XB Fairmont ran to more than AU$4,000 (nearly US$5,400).